Central Virginia

 • 00:32:28

-Do we have a sense of what that specificity would be and what they would need?
+Do we have a sense of what that specificity would be and what they would mean?

 • 00:32:34

-Because I mean, are we just, I mean, I like the idea of, you know, this is the first phase and then this is the second phase because you can be more specific about a phrase one and let the phase that informed phase two, right?
+Because, I mean, are we just, I mean, I like the idea of, you know, this is the first phase and then this is the second phase because you can be more specific about a phrase one and let the phase, that inform phase two, right?

 • 00:32:49